 Organization

 The most important consideration as you begin preparing for audits is organization.
 Audit files in disarray without a clear path as to how you arrived at certain assumptions and financial balances is your auditor’s worst nightmare.
 Your auditor relies on organized and easily searchable source documentation to complete their examination.
 The more you can prepare ahead of time to have source documentation, general ledger balances, and schedules available, the faster and easier your audit can be completed.
-For additional information you need to have organized and readily available, it is a good idea to review your previous audits and proactively provide the information requested by auditors in past years.
+To ensure you have all necessary information organized and readily accessible, it’s advisable to review your previous audits and proactively gather the information that auditors have requested in the past.

 Accessibility